 Award payments are made monthly over 24 months through an electronic funds transfer to the participant's checking or savings account via the bank routing number identified on the banking information submitted by the participant.
-Participants must complete and upload the IRS form W-4, Employee's Withholding Allowance Certificate.
-The first direct deposit is made approximately 60 days after the effective date of the contract.
+The first HRSA payment will be deposited approximately 60 days after the effective date of the contract.
 Participants must keep all banking information up to date to receive HRSA payments on schedule.